zekink/dotfiles/README.md

 # dotfiles

 Some simple dotfiles for tweaks I use.
 Mostly used with MacOS.
+I recently switched from zsh to fish and started a fresh NeoVim setup, so these are very much WIP and will be added to as I tweak things.

 ## Usage